 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is of pitched design and comprises timber rafters clad with slate over timber sarking boards.
-There is a low pitch roof over the extension area.
+The roof is of pitched design and comprises timber rafters clad with slate over timber sarking boards.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are of cast iron manufacture.
+The rainwater fittings are of a mixed cast iron and uPVC manufacture.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main outer walls are of solid granite construction, roughcast rendered externally.
-The extension area appears to be of brick construction, rendered externally.
+The main outer walls are of solid stone construction, pointed and roughcast rendered externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.

 Random windows were opened and closed where possible.

 Doors and windows were not forced open.

-The windows are of uPVC, double glazed design.
-External doors are of timber manufacture.
+The windows are of mixed timber casement single glazed and double glazed, sealed pattern.
+External doors of a timber manufacture.
 The fascias and soffits are formed in timber.
-The external joinery timbers are of a soft wood pattern External decorations Visually inspected.
+The external joinery timbers are of a soft wood pattern.
+We would point out that we have not tested all windows and doors.

+00015.

+External decorations Visually inspected.

 The external decorations are painted.

 Conservatories / porches Visually inspected.
-None.

-Communal areas Circulation areas visually inspected. , i None.
+There is a uPVC sun room which is double glazed.
+Communal areas Circulation areas visually inspected.
+Not applicable.
 Garages and permanent outbuildings Visually inspected.
-There are old stone kennels and a timber double car garage.
+Detached timber garage/workshop, log store x 2, summerhouse, boiler house, stone garden shed, game larder, polytunnel and a greenhouse.
 Outside areas and boundaries Visually inspected.
-Outside areas and boundaries are adequately defined.
+The outside areas and boundaries are adequately defined.
 The exact extent of the boundaries should be confirmed from the Title Deeds.
+For the purpose of this Home Report we have valued the immediate house and garden grounds only.
 Ceilings Visually inspected from floor level.
-The ceilings are plasterboard lined.
+The ceilings are mixed lath/plaster lined and plasterboard lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are plasterboard lined.
+The internal walls are of mixed plasterboard and lath/plaster lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 The flooring throughout is of mixed solid concrete and suspended timber design.
 There was no access to sub-floor areas at the time of our inspection.